codeandsupply/presskit/README.md

 a separate legal entity that awards software conference travel scholarships and other educational experience funding with a focus on promoting and enabling the Pittsburgh software community.

+## What are C&S' lines of business?

+* Conferences
+* Meetups
+* Online Communities (Slack, YouTube, Twitch, Instagram, Fediverse/Mastodon, Twitter)
+* Job Board
+* Tech Worker Compensation Survey and other knowledge-sharing initiatives
+* Logo and coding, techie, and geek merchandise
+* Co-working space, individual and group rental

+[CSSF][fund] runs as an entirely separate organization.
+See [What is the relationship between Code & Supply Scholarship Fund and Code & Supply Company?](https://codeandsupply.fund/faq/#what-is-the-relationship-between-code--supply-scholarship-fund-and-code--supply-company) for more information.

 ## What other have other media outlets written about Code & Supply?

 See our [press coverage archive][coverage].